 Besides clothing, there are a few other things worth packing for your trip to Morocco.

-• Swim suit: If you arrive earlier or stay longer in Khartoum because of flight connections, you can use the hotel’s swimming pool.
+- Swim suit: If you arrive earlier or stay longer in Khartoum because of flight connections, you can use the hotel’s swimming pool so bring a bikini or swimsuit.

-• A sports bra: We will spend a lot of hours in bumpy roads, a good bra to keep it all in place is a good idea.
+- A supportive bra: We will spend a lot of hours in bumpy roads, a good bra to keep it all in place is a good idea.

-• A car lighter charger: If you are planning to stay for the extension to Soleb, electricity will not be available so the only option to charge anything is by utilizing teh car cigarette lighter, bring an adaptor if you plan to use it.
+- A car lighter charger: If you are planning to stay for the extension to Soleb, electricity will not be available so the only option to charge anything is by utilizing the car cigarette lighter, bring an adaptor if you plan to use it.

-• Power bank: Access to electricity will be limited when outside of Khartoum.
+- Power bank: Access to electricity will be limited when outside of Khartoum.
 We will spend a lot of time on the road, and in remote areas of Soleb, and even when at the guest house in Meroe, electricity is limited to the hours between sunset and 11pm.
 For this reason, a large battery pack will come in handy.
-I use the incredible Anker 30,000 AMP which is the real deal and can even charge your laptop, but you don’t need something this big, a power bank that can recharge your phone twice is enough.
+The INIU Portable Charger has a 20000mAh capacity, and fast-charging USB-C ports, you can power up your devices in a flash, while the LED display keeps you in the know about your battery level.

-• Sunscreen: Perhaps the most important item in this packing list is sunscreen.
-I use Japanese Biore SPF 50++++ because you can wear it under makeup and it is non-sticky and silky smooth.
+- Sunscreen: Perhaps the most important item in this packing list is sunscreen.
 Living in the tropics, this is an everyday item for me I never leave the house without.
+This one has amazing reviews on Amazon.

 We highly recommend you bring toiletries that are low in chemicals.
 It is a good idea to pack chemical-free solid shampoo, conditioner, deodorants and shower bars instead of liquids to minimize space and environmental impact.
 We particularly like the brands Ethique.
 Consider other sustainable products such as toothpaste bits or reusable cotton buds to minimize the wastage you leave behind.

-• Lip balm: The sun and dryness of the desert makes it particularly tough for the skin and lips so you should bring a lip balm to stay moisturized.
+- Lip balm: The sun and dryness of the desert makes it particularly tough for the skin and lips so you should bring a lip balm to stay moisturized.
 We find these are essential to not end up with completely ruined lips or even blisters.
-We like Neutrogena for their Nordic formula that tends to heal battered lips overnight and comes with SPF.
+This Nivea one comes in a pack of 4 and has SPF, so your lips will never be dry again!

-• Pajamas: As mentioned, you will most likely be sharing a room so don’t forget to pack your pajamas!
+- Pajamas: As mentioned, you will most likely be sharing a room so don’t forget to pack your pajamas!
+Here’s a comfy choice from Amazon.

-• Ear plugs: It is never a bad idea to have a pair of earplugs handy, for the flight, a noisy neighbor or an antsy roommate.
+- Ear plugs: It is never a bad idea to have a pair of earplugs handy, for the flight, a noisy neighbor or an antsy roommate.
+Check out these from Amazon.

-• A torch: Bring a torch and enough batteries for when the electricity goes off in Meroe (after 11pm) and for the camp in Soleb.
+- A torch: Bring a flashlight and enough batteries for when the electricity goes off in Meroe (after 11pm) and for the camp in Soleb.

 What not to pack for Sudan